Legence Corp. research snapshot

 information Richness

 B-level information richness.
 Legence only began trading publicly in September 2025, so the public market record is short.
-The company has a 2025 Form 10-K, a Q1 2026 Form 10-Q, investor presentations, earnings releases, and third-party market data, but the long operating history is presented through predecessor and pro forma information rather than a clean five-year public-company series.
+The company has a 2025 Form 10-K, a Q1 2026 Form 10-Q, investor presentations, earnings releases, credit rating announcements, and third-party market data, but the long operating history is presented through predecessor and pro forma information rather than a clean five-year public-company series.

 bias Check